 Louis-David is Strategy researcher, expert in the dynamics emergence and transformation of business model with a special focus on digital business models.
 He is a strategy researcher at ESCP Europe and consults for multinational companies and SMEs.
 He co-founded Without Model, a think-tank dedicated to foster open, collaborative and responsible business models and coordinated the publication, Open Models, business models of the open economy.
 Louis-David co-authored Datanomics, new business models of data, with Simon Chignard and is a member of the board of experts on the Etalab project.

-Magnus is Partner in Reload A/S and has 15 years of experience as a consultant for a number of Denmark's largest companies and organizations in the field of digital strategy, innovation and organization - as well as agile product and business development.
+Magnus is Partner in Reload A/S and has 15 years of experience as a consultant for some of Denmark's largest companies and organizations in the field of digital strategy, innovation and organization - as well as agile product and business development.
 Magnus helps organizations reinvent processes, products and tools for a digital, social, and network-based world.
-He collaborates with his clients to develop and implement digital strategies and innovation solutions that involve their customers, move them forward on their markets and deliver new value.
-Magnus works professionally with responsive and agile organising, design thinking, business modeling, lean startup methods for agile business and product development.
+He collaborates with his clients to develop and implement digital strategies and innovation solutions that involve their customers, move them forward in their markets and deliver new value.
+Magnus works professionally with responsive and agile organising, design thinking, business modelling, lean startup methods for agile business and product development.